Bioko: History

+Unlike other islands in the area, Bioko had an indigenous African population.
 The island was inhabited in the middle of the first millennium BC by Bantu tribes from the mainland, who formed the Bubi ethnic group.
-Unlike other islands in the area, Bioko had an indigenous African population.
 The Bubi speak a Bantu language.
 The island has probably been inhabited by this or other Bantu-speaking groups since before the 7th century BC.

 In 1472, the Portuguese navigator Fernão do Pó was the first European to sight the island.
 He named it Formosa Flora ("beautiful flower").
-In 1494 it was renamed Fernando Po in his honor after being claimed as a colony by the Portuguese.
-The Portuguese developed the island for sugarcane crops, and while considered poor quality, the refineries' output was such that Fernando Po sugar briefly dominated the trade centres in Europe.
+In 1494 it was renamed Fernando Pó in his honour after being claimed as a colony by the Portuguese.
+The Portuguese developed the island for sugarcane crops, and while considered of poor quality, the refineries' output was such that Fernando Pó sugar briefly dominated the trade centres in Europe.

 In 1642, the Dutch East India Company established trade bases on the island without Portuguese consent.
 It temporarily centralized from there its slave trade in the Gulf of Guinea.
 The Portuguese appeared again on the island in 1648, replacing the Dutch Company with one of their own, also dedicated to slave trading and established in its neighbour island Corisco.

 Parallel with this establishment, the Bubi clans began the slow process of establishing the core of a new kingdom on the island, especially after the activity of some local chiefs such as Molambo (approx. 1700–1760).
 During a period when enslavement was increasing in the region, local clans abandoned their coastal settlements and settled in the safer hinterland.

 Under the 1778 Treaty of El Pardo, Portugal ceded Fernando Po, Annobón, and the Guinea coast, Río Muni, to Spain, which together form modern Equatorial Guinea.
 The treaty was signed by Queen Mary I of Portugal and King Charles III of Spain, in exchange for territory on the American continent.
 Spain mounted an expedition to Fernando Po, led by the Conde de Argelejos, who stayed for four months.
 In October 1778, Spain installed a governor on the island who stayed until 1780, when the Spanish mission left the island.